MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-The Bot Framework SDK Command Line Interface (BF CLI) lets you automate the management of LUIS resources.
-It lets you create, update, and delete LUIS properties from the command line or a script.
+The Bot Framework Command Line Interface (BF CLI) lets you automate the management of LUIS resources.
+From a command line or a script, you can create, update, and delete LUIS properties.

 This article explains how to update an existing LUIS resource.
-For information on getting started, and how to deploy your LUIS resources using BF CLI, see [How to deploy LUIS resources using the Bot Framework SDK LUIS CLI commands][how-to-deploy-using-luis-cli].
+For information on getting started, and how to deploy your LUIS resources using BF CLI, see how to [deploy LUIS resources using the Bot Framework LUIS CLI commands][how-to-deploy-using-luis-cli].

 ## Prerequisites